Nevada’s Burning Man Festival: It’s an epiphany. It’s primal. It’s newborn. But what is it?

 - All liquid fuels must be kept at least 50’ away.
 Please check out the guidelines for the storage of fuels at Burning man.

-- A supply of at lest 5 Gl of water must be kept on hand to extinguish the fire in case of high winds (wind can blow embers and sparks a long distance on the playa!) or other hazards.
+- A supply of at least 5 Gl of water must be kept on hand to extinguish the fire in case of high winds (wind can blow embers and sparks a long distance on the playa!) or other hazards.

 - Note: please remember that Gasoline is a dangerous fuel to use to start fires.
 Explosive vapors can instantly build up as it is applied and as the fire is lit it can flash and burn you!